revelrylabs/slax/README.md

 The first modal you see lets you select a Repo and attach an access token and expiration date to it.
 The second modal is accessed by clicking Create Repo and lets you either select or create a new Project and attach a Repo to the Project

 To generate a fine grained access token go to https://github.com/settings/tokens?type=beta and fill out the form.
 Check `Only Select Repositories` and select the desired repo(s).
-Under Repository Permissions, give at least Read and write to `Issues` and Read only to `Pull Requests`
+Under Repository Permissions, give at least Read and write to `Issues` and Read only to `Pull Requests`.
+Extra setup video for Github Access tokens with different permissions: https://www.loom.com/share/43993db839d14fbd86a9ce344e17b7fb

 ### Issue & PR lookup
 With the websocket connection slax parses every message for the specified patterns corresponding to an issue `org/repo#1` `repo#1` or a PR `org/repo$1` `repo$1`.